claasd/caffoa.net/readme.md

       checkEnums: # overrides the config element from the global config
       routePrefix: # overrides the config element from the global config
       useDateOnly: # overrides the config element from the global config
+      splitByTags: # overrides the config element from the global config
       parsePathParameters: # overrides the config element from the global config
       parseQueryParameters: # overrides the config element from the global config
       imports: # overrides the imports from the global config